Kell Brook vs. Michael Jennings: Fight details

-The fight

-Despite a tentative opening round Maccarinelli improved and managed to rock his opponent in the fourth round with a right hand.
-A clash of heads in the sixth led to a cut developing over his right eye, however the fight still appeared to be going Maccarinelli's way until he was knocked down heavily towards the end of round seven by a left hook from Frenkel.
-Despite managing to rise by the count of nine he was extremely unsteady and appeared to be in no position to defend himself.
-However the referee allowed the bout to continue, only for it to be stopped a few seconds later when a three punch combination from Frenkel led to a second knockdown.
-The final blows were struck with such ferocity that Maccarinelli was knocked unconscious and required oxygen and medical attention before being able to leave the ring.

-Aftermath

-At the time of the fight there was heavy criticism from both journalists and fellow boxers at the decision by the referee to allow the fight to continue after the first knockdown, when it was clear that Maccarinelli was in no position to defend himself.

-Macklin vs. Jomardashvili

-In the final bout, Matthew Macklin faced late substitute Shalva Jombardashvili for the European middleweight title after champion Darren Barker was forced to pull out 17 days before with a hip injury.
-Macklin picked apart his opponent before hurting Jomardashvili with a barrage of body shots just before the bell to end the fifth, which prompted his corner to pull him out of the bout.

-Main Event

 In the opening two rounds, Brook led with straight jabs and landed with scoring shots on the front foot, with Jennings on the back foot, boxing at range.
 In the third, both Brook and Jennings applied pressure up close and wrestled in the clinches.
 In the fourth, Brook began working behind the jab once again, with Jennings feinting, looking to land punches as the round progressed.
 Early in the fifth, Brook went on the offensive, sending Jennings back against the neutral corner with a flurry of punches that opened a cut on the corner of his right eye.
 The referee, immediately called a timeout and took Jennings to his corner, where he determined that the damage to Jennings eye was too serious and stopped the fight, therefore giving Brook the win by TKO in the fifth round.

 Aftermath

 Despite Brook being unsatisfied with the win, and Jennings expressing interest in a rematch, a second bout would not materialise.
 Brook defeated Shawn Porter in 2014, by majority decision to capture the IBF title, and Jennings retired from the sport of boxing, due to recurring injuries.